Chopped (TV series): Chopped Sweets

 A spin-off series titled Chopped Sweets premiered on February 3, 2020, with Scott Conant as host and head judge.
 It follows the same three-round competition/judging structure and $10,000 prize as the original, with chefs required to make desserts in every round that adhere to a theme announced by Conant.
 The judging panel consists of Conant and two other judges, and the time limit is typically extended from 30 minutes to 45 to allow proper time for baking.

+Chopped Castaways

+A spin-off series titled Chopped Castaways is scheduled to premiere on May 12, 2026.
+In the series, twelve chefs must live and survive on a remote island while also competing in cooking challenges.
+Contestants are eliminated each episode, with the remaining contestants continuing to the next episode.
+The format combines the elimination cooking challenges of Chopped with elements of survival reality series such as Survivor.

 International adaptations

 Chopped Canada

 Beginning on January 2, 2014, Food Network also aired a Canadian version of Chopped called Chopped Canada, which features Canadian contestants and judges.
-That adaptation was originally hosted by Canadian-born actor Dean McDermott for the first two seasons, and was then hosted by former CFL wide receiver Brad Smith.
-The rules are identical to the U.S. counterpart as is the $10,000 prize.
+That adaptation was originally hosted by Canadian-born actor Dean McDermott for the first two seasons and was then hosted by former CFL wide receiver Brad Smith.
+The rules are identical to the American counterpart as is the $10,000 prize.
 The show was cancelled on February 11, 2017, after four seasons.